pd3f/pd3f-core/README.md

 ### Parsr Config

-At the heart of `pdddf` is the JSON output of parsr.
+At the heart of `pd3f-core` is the JSON output of parsr.
 Some comments on how and why certain things were chosen.
 [Parsr's documentation about the different modules](https://github.com/axa-group/Parsr/tree/master/server/src/processing)